Bleeding the engine fuel system

 Checking the resistance of the fuel return line

-It can be found by following the fuel return lines from the point where fuel is supplied to them (the pressure reducing valve of the common fuel line yes high pressure, injector drain fittings or high pressure pump drain channel) to the point where they are connected to another unit.
+It can be found by following the fuel return lines from the point where fuel is supplied to them (pressure reducing valve common high-pressure fuel line, injector drain fittings or high-pressure pump drain channel) to the point where they are connected to another unit.

 This unit will be the drain manifold.